Current Residents

 Lost Keys

-Residents are responsible for the use and control of their room and apartment keys or access fob.
-Keep your room/apartment door locked at all times, and carry your keys and U Card with you at all times for access into your building.
+Residents are responsible for the use and control of their room and apartment keys.
+Keep your room/apartment door locked at all times.
+Always carry your keys and U Card for access into your building.

 Lost keys must be reported to your Information Desk immediately.
 If you lose your keys, you will be charged a fee to replace the cores and keys assigned to you and your room/apartment spaces.
 The information desk will provide this information to you when you report your lost keys.